 To edit the already existing data with CSV, check the unique ID numbers of the contents you'd like to edit (e.g. products and campaigns).

-When importing new data, there is no need to add any ID numbers to the CSV file as they are created automatically for all new contents.
+When importing new data, there is no need to add any ID numbers to the CSV file as the system creates them automatically for all new contents.

 To check a content's ID number: